Travunia: Early Middle Ages

 With the coming of the 12th century, Travunia was fully incorporated into the unified Serbian state.
 Later, the Nemanjić dynasty took over since 1166/68.
 In 1217, the Serbian Kingdom was proclaimed.

 With the death of Stefan Vojislav, the rule was divided between the five sons.
 Gojislav had received Travunia (Trebinje), and briefly ruled until he was killed by local nobles, who set up Domanek as Prince.
 Mihailo pursued and attacked Domanek, who fled, in his place Saganek was put to govern Travunia.
 Domanek then returned, and drove out Saganek.
 Mihailo offered the office to Radoslav, who declined, afraid of losing Luška župa (future Zeta).
 Radoslav perhaps distrusted his brother, thinking he would seize Zeta, but Mihailo seems to have offered him a deal.
 The Byzantine Empire, wanting to take advantage of the death of Stefan Vojislav, prepared an offensive against unstable Duklja.
 At this time, the four remaining brothers made peace and made an alliance.
 The treaty concluded is the oldest in Serbian history.
 After the agreement, Radoslav attacked Trebinje, killing Domanek.
 After this event, their mother (who had acted as an stability in the relations between the brothers) died.
 While in no imminent danger from that side, Mihailo found it favorable to further strengthen ties with Byzantium around 1052, gaining the title of protospatharios, also marrying a niece of Constantine IX Monomachos.
 This might have implied titular recognition of Constantinople's authority, but no real concessions on his part.
 It corresponded to the then-current balance of forces, and bought some 20 years of peace and prosperity to his land.

 Late Middle Ages

-Under the name of Tribunia or Travunja (the Trebigne of the Ragusans), it belonged to the Serbian Empire until 1355.
 Trebinje became a part of the expanded Medieval Bosnian state under Tvrtko I in 1373.
 There is a medieval tower in Gornje Police whose construction is often attributed to Vuk Branković.
 The old Tvrdoš Monastery dates back to the 15th century.

-The Area of Trebinje, has produced the House of Mrnjavčević and was at times ruled by members of the Serbian royal family, like Queen Hellen of Anjou in the 13th century.
 Travunia got a neighbour by 1326, as the Bosnians conquered Zachlumia.
 In 1345, the Serbian Empire was created.
 After the collapse of the Serbian Empire in 1371, the area of Trebinje became ruled by the House of Vojinović Serbian dynasty from Hum.
 With Nikola Altomanović's defeat, the Bosnian King Tvrtko took the area in 1377 and it has been a component of Herzegovina ever since.